rcook/isopy/docs/commands/packages.md

-## `package available` command
+## `packages` command

-_List packages available for download_
+_List local and/or remote packages_

-Lists packages available for download from sources such as [Python Standalone Builds][python-build-standalone-releases] or [Adoptium][adoptium] filtered down to the operating system and architecture of the local machine.
+Lists locally cached packages or packages available for download from sources such as [Python Standalone Builds][python-build-standalone-releases] or [Adoptium][adoptium] filtered down to the operating system and architecture of the local machine.